The Interruption

 help yourself!

-The clinician calls it a transient ischemic attack.
+The doctor calls it a transient ischemic attack.

 Transient, her mercy word.

-for the hole in the heart my mother made.
+for the hole in the heart my mother gave.

 I’m meat, not master.